 In this article I’m going to illustrate how to translate a large piece of text together using TranslatePress.
 To understand why you would want to do that, let’s start with an example.

-So you’re translating your website with TranslatePress.
+So you’re in the process of translating your website with TranslatePress.
 Your website is a blog written in English and you plan to make it multilingual.
 You have installed TranslatePress, quickly set up French as a translation language and you’re already translating from the live preview Translation Editor.

 Everything is going fine until you encounter the following paragraph: